Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 ### Get an Api object

-The first step is to aquire an OneAgent SDK API object by calling `createInstance()`.
-The resulting object holds methods to create tracers, administrative methods (e.g. check SDK state, install logging callbcacks) and `passContext()`.
-Every call to `createInstance()` will return a new API object allowing the user to install seperate logging callbacks for seperate use cases.
+The first step is to acquire an OneAgent SDK API object by calling `createInstance()`.
+The resulting object holds methods to create tracers, administrative methods (e.g. check SDK state, install logging callbacks) and `passContext()`.
+Every call to `createInstance()` will return a new API object allowing the user to install separate logging callbacks for separate use cases.

 ```js
 const Sdk = require('@dynatrace/oneagent-sdk');